LOW FOOD MILES = SLOW FOOD!

 LOCALLY SOUGHT, BOUGHT and CAUGHT!

 Organic Ethos – Our own home-grown vegetables and fruit are grown on organic principles and when there’s a local choice to buy organic, this is what we do.
-Our hens are fed organic feed grown and produced by Worcestershire-based Batchley Mill Organic Feeds.
-When we’ve pigs they’re also feed organic fodder.
+When we’ve hens they scrat about and are fed on organic feed.

 Organic producers, shops and suppliers – Bacheldre Mill for organic flours, Myriad Organics in Ludlow for groceries, Netherend Butter, Neals Yard Creamery for creme fraiche, yoghurt, cream fromage frais and cheeses.